Austin Powerless: 1962 Austin Gipsy 4×4 – Sold?

 see it in it’s beauty days…..
 As those pictures are this Gipsy before sitting outside

 Bigger than HUGE repair bill 2018 to get it on the road

 Drive it as is OR“

-Do you have a Fiat Spider story you’d like to share?
+Do you have a Gipsy story you’d like to share?
 Comment below and let us know!